photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Never [store database files](troubleshooting/mariadb.md#corrupted-files) on an unreliable device such as a USB flash drive, SD card, or shared network folder.
 These may also have [unexpected file size limitations](https://thegeekpage.com/fix-the-file-size-exceeds-the-limit-allowed-and-cannot-be-saved/), which is especially problematic for databases that do not split data into smaller files.

 !!! tldr ""
-    It is not possible to change the password via `MARIADB_PASSWORD` after the database has been started for the first time.
-Choosing a secure password is not essential if you don't [expose the database to other apps and hosts](troubleshooting/mariadb.md#cannot-connect).
-    To enable [automatic schema updates](troubleshooting/mariadb.md#auto-upgrade) after upgrading to a new major version, set `MARIADB_AUTO_UPGRADE` to a non-empty value in your `docker-compose.yml`.
+    It is **not possible to change the database password** with `MARIADB_PASSWORD` after MariaDB has been started for the first time.
+However, choosing a secure password is not essential if you don't [expose the database to other apps or hosts](troubleshooting/mariadb.md#cannot-connect).
+To enable [automatic schema updates](troubleshooting/mariadb.md#auto-upgrade) after upgrading to a new major version, make sure that  `MARIADB_AUTO_UPGRADE` is set to a non-empty value in your `docker-compose.yml`.

 #### Volumes ####